Gardening for Beginners: 8 Easy Steps to Planting a Shrub or Tree

 There's more to planting a tree or shrub than digging a hole and plonking it into the ground.
 Some plants aren't the least bit fussy and will tolerate this, but most trees and shrubs will benefit from a little care.
 If you plant your trees or shrubs properly, you will ensure that they will have a good start in life and become established quicker.

-Steps to Planting a Tree
+How to Plant a Tree or Shrub

 - Pick a time and place